opencog/opencog/opencog/pln/README.md

    backward chainer.
 That is because backward chaining requires that the conclusion pattern be statically defined, which makes some rules more difficult or less efficient to implement.
-2. Confidence calculation is usually very crude, that is because by its nature it requires either some forms of numerical integration to handle with second order probabilities, which is costly and thus has been neglected so far.
+2. Confidence calculation is usually very crude, that is because it requires some forms of numerical integration to handle second order probabilities, which is costly and thus has been neglected so far.
-3. Strength calculation are rather approximate too (though better than confidence) because ultimately the result depends not only on the strengths of the premises but also their confidences.
+3. Strength calculations are rather approximate too (though better than confidence) because ultimately their results depends not only on premises strengths but also their confidences.

 ## Usage

-PLN is a scheme module containing various helpers to load PLN rules and rule PLN inferences.
+PLN has a scheme module containing various helpers to load rules and run PLN inferences.

 ### Configure